model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

    ```

    Kani verifies the expanded harness like any other harness, giving the
-   green light for the next step: verified stubbing.
+   green light for the next step: call abstraction.

 3. In the last phase the **verified** contract is ready for us to use to
-   **stub** other harnesses.
+   abstract the function at its call sites.

    Kani requires that there has to be at least one associated
-   `proof_for_contract` harness for each function to stub, otherwise an error is
+   `proof_for_contract` harness for each abstracted function, otherwise an error is
    thrown.
 In addition, by default, it requires all `proof_for_contract`
    harnesses to pass verification before attempting verification of any
-   harnesses that use the contract as a stub.
+   harnesses that use the contract as an abstraction.

    A possible harness that uses our `my_div` contract could be the following: